jsaltmd/Kickstarter-Analysis-Module-1-Challenge/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+*Based on the results, it can be concluded that most of the campaigns launched around the last two mon ths of Q2 particularly the month of May has a high probability of success.*

+*Campaigns when launched around Q1 and Q4 of the year have more chances of failing probably because these are the busiest months of the year. refer to chart 3 below.*

+Chart 3:

 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?